CatalogueOfLife/portal/articles/about/colusage.md

 The [ACEF format](/images/acef/2014_CoL_Standard_Dataset_v7_23Sep2014.pdf) includes several tables with pre-defined fields ([list of tables and fields](/images/acef/List_of_tables_and_fields_2014.pdf), [entity relationship diagram](/images/acef/ERD_DataSubmissionFormat_29Sep2014.pdf)).
 Version 4 from 29 September 2014 is the latest release.

 ### TextTree
 [TextTree](https://github.com/gbif/text-tree) is a simple format to represent taxonomic trees using indented, plain text.
 Each row in a TextTree represent a scientific name.
 Each name can include the authorship and should be given a rank following the name in angular brackets.
 Synonyms are represented as direct, nested children that are prefixed by a * asterisk.
 The format focuses on the tree, is very human readable and lightweight.
-COL ChecklistBank archives every version of imported datasets as TextTree files which then drives various diff tools.
+ChecklistBank archives every version of imported datasets as TextTree files which then drives various diff tools.

 ### Excel
-COL ChecklistBank supports the upload and download of Excel spreadsheets as a variant for the ColDP and DwC-A formats.
+ChecklistBank supports the upload and download of Excel spreadsheets as a variant for the ColDP and DwC-A formats.
 Worksheets with a header row are used instead of CSV files to represent a single entity like Taxon or VernacularName.

 Excel restricts the maximum amount of records to just above 1 million, so spreadsheets cannot be used to download the entire COL checklist.